-Referee Microphone
+Referee communication

-ARTICLE 13.
+ARTICLE 13. a.
 A microphone is strongly recommended for the referee to be used for all game announcements.
 It is strongly recommended that it be a lapel-type microphone.
 The microphone must be controlled by the referee.
 It may not be open at other times.
-Officials' radio communication systems are not subject to the rules before or during the game.
-(Exception: A system that interferes with a media broadcast is not permitted.)